openshift-kni/baremetal-deploy/README.md

 ### Modifying the `ansible-ipi-install/inventory/hosts` file

 The bare minimum variables to get a successful install are listed in `ansible-ipi-install/group_vars/all.yml`.
-Typically, correctly filing `ansible-ipi-install/group_vars/all.yml` should suffice for the shared labs use case, but in cases where some advanced configuration is needed and to fully utilize the options supported by the installer and the [`upstream playbooks`]([https://github.com/openshift-kni/baremetal-deploy](https://github.com/openshift-kni/baremetal-deploy)), the `inventory/hosts` can be edited by the user.
-For example, the `SDN` for OpenShift can be set ising the `network_type` variable in the inventory.
-Some of the variables are explicitly left empty and **require** user input for the playbook to run.
-The sample is provided at `ansible-ipi-install/inventory/hosts.sample` and needs to be copied to `ansible-ipi-install/inventory/hosts` before running the playbook (edit it if needed).
+Typically, correctly filing `ansible-ipi-install/group_vars/all.yml` should suffice for the shared labs use case, but in cases where some advanced configuration is needed and to fully utilize the options supported by the installer and the [`upstream playbooks`]([https://github.com/openshift-kni/baremetal-deploy](https://github.com/openshift-kni/baremetal-deploy)), the `inventory/jetski.sample` can be edited and used as an inventory file.
+For example, the `SDN` for OpenShift can be set using the `network_type` variable in the inventory.
+The sample is provided at `ansible-ipi-install/inventory/jetski.sample` and needs to be copied to `ansible-ipi-install/inventory/hosts` before running the playbook (edit it if needed).
+While editing the jetski.sample file is optional, after copying it `inventory/hosts`, the file **needs** to be passed to the ansible playbook invocation command using `-i inventory/hosts`.
+This is because it contains some defaults used by the playbook.

 Below is a sample of the `ansible-ipi-install/inventory/hosts` file: